wongdaniel8/Portfolio/README.md

 	Effort Based Decision Making in Hypomanic Patients Bayesian Social Integration Study

 Within this portfolio, there exists projects that are built from a minimal framework given by the Berkeley EECS department, and projects that are built from scratch.
 Where marked, I attribute credit to the EECS department for providing such resources.
-None of the code here should be reproduced or distributed prior to my consent.
+The code and sources here should be neither reproduced nor distributed prior to my consent.